 The fleshy blob on The Tree as the Arm reminds of the face of the entity that appeared in the New York glass box and attacked Sam and Tracey.

-The tree also appears in a seeming dream of Henry's, only it has enlarged and from its roots flows a pool of black liquid, presumably blood, on which Henry's head lands when it pops off and he too is revealed to have the same head, hidden beneath the other, as the grotesque creature he is given as having fathered.
+The tree also appears in a seeming dream of Henry's, only it has enlarged and from its roots flows a pool of black liquid, presumably blood.
+Henry has been standing in a kind of cross-examination box.
+His head pops off and lands in the pool of black/blood.
+When his head pops off it's revealed that beneath it he has the same head as the grotesque creature he is given as having fathered.

 This barren tree has been hanging out with Lynch as a symbol for a good while.